Talendar/detecting_cats_and_dogs_images/README.md

-# detecting_cats_and_dogs_images
+# Detecting Cats and Dogs with Deep Learning and Transfer Learning
 Simple experiment in which I use deep learning and transfer learning to classify cats and dogs images.
+The pre-trained model used as base is MobileNetV2.